 …

 In an allocated ranging round of a ranging block within a hyper block, the controller may transmit an Enhanced Ranging Round IE (ERR IE), described in 10.32.9.11, to inform the next ranging block that is assigned to a controlee, the number of rounds in the next assigned ranging block and the ranging round information in the next assigned ranging block.
 The ERR IE may be included in the RCM or in the last message sent by the controller to the controlees in the current ranging round.
 The ERR IE will also signal to the controlees whether to hop to a different round and/or use a different transmission offset in the ranging round of the next assigned ranging block.
-After receiving the ERR IE in the final message of a ranging message sequence or in an RCM, the next higher layer of the controlee is responsible for using the indicated ranging round and transmission offset in the next assigned ranging block.
+After receiving the ERR IE in the final message of a ranging message sequence or in an RCM, the next higher layer of the controlee uses the indicated ranging round and transmission offset in the assigned ranging block until another ERR IE or Scheduling IE with a different block assignment is received.
 If round hopping is enabled, the controlee may infer the number of rounds in the block based on the Number of Rounds field in the ERR IE and will be able to calculate its allocated round in the block.

 10.32.9.11 Enhanced Ranging Round IE (ERR IE)